 Operating expenses for UPE include acquisition and other commission for direct insurance.
 The expenses include payroll costs as well as third party administrator related expenditure and office overheads.
 Depreciation of tangible fixed assets, amortisation of intangible fixed assets, write-off of intangible fixed assets and auditors' remuneration for the audit of the entity's financial statements are also included.
 Operating costs are charged through the technical account of the statement of comprehensive income.

 Business Events During The Year

-During 2022 the following key changes to UHIL and UPE's business occurred:
+During 2023 the following business changes occurred in UHIL and UPE: